 - Ltd. Co.

 A comma may be used after the business name and before the designator.
-“Yellowstone Yarns LLC” and “Yellowstone Yarns, LLC” are both acceptable.
+“Yellowstone Yarns LLC” and “Yellowstone Yarns, LLC” are acceptable.

 Step 2: Appoint a Montana Registered Agent

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire registered agent services like Northwest Registered Agent.
-Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+While many LLC owners opt to fulfill this role, some hire a registered agent service.
+Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering a layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the Montana LLC Articles of Organization

-When filling out the Articles of Organization, there are a few sections and terms that can be confusing.
-Let’s go over a few of these sections to help get your LLC started right.
+There are a few sections and terms that can be confusing when filling out the Articles of Organization.
+Let’s review a few of these sections to help you get your LLC started correctly.

 Delayed effective date: If you want the LLC to start on today’s date, don’t enter a date in the box; otherwise, enter a date less than 90 days in the future to start.